axpirina/Traktorinoa/README.md

 ## Project

 This is part of a bigger educational project called Traktorinoa, the autonomus tractor.
+[Traktorino Proiektua](https://github.com/axpirina/Traktorinoa-Proiektua)